Next to a good diet and exercise, good sleep is one the essential things our body and mind needs to function correctly.

 It can also lower your libido, cause depression and basically impair your ability to function.

-So why are modern sleep habits so bad?
+Why are modern sleep habits so bad?

 Well, we all lead pretty busy lives.